top of page

 Come prepared!
 If you have a meeting scheduled with a coach, write down at least a few questions you plan to ask ahead of time.
 If you just “wing it,” you risk coming off as unprepared or even uninterested.

-University of AZ Director of Rugby Sean Duffy with Karen Don’t waste time – especially not the coach’s!
-Don’t ask questions you can find on the school or rugby program’s website.
+Don’t waste time – especially not the coach’s!
+Don’t ask questions; you can find them on the school or rugby program’s website.
 Instead, use your time to ask questions that only the coach can answer for you, like what a typical “day in the life” looks like for a member of their team both in-season and during the off-season.
 Questions like “What teams do you play?” and “How big is your school?” might send the message that you aren’t serious enough about the school to have done your own research.

 Never ask if you will receive a scholarship or admissions support during your first conversation with a coach (unless they bring it up themselves).